There are many types of annuities that can be a smart decision for retirees. Today, we are diving into the different types of annuities for retirement

 Funds may lack liquidity if you have a long surrender period.

-Also, review the terms of your contract before investing money in any annuity.
+Also, review the terms of your contract before investing money in any annuity or investment.

 Variable Annuity